openid/fapi/FAPI_1.0/openid-financial-api-part-2-1_0.md

 In addition, if the `response_type` value `code` is used in conjunction with the `response_mode` value `jwt`, the client

-1. shall verify the authorization responses as specified in [JARM], Section 4.4.
+1. shall verify the authorization responses as specified in [JARM].

 # 6. Accessing protected resources (using tokens)